libvips/libvips/README.md

 If PDFium is not detected, libvips will look for poppler-glib instead.

-### libpoppler
+### poppler-glib

-The usual PDF loader.
+The Poppler PDF renderer, with a glib API.
 If this is not present, vips will try to load PDFs via imagemagick.

 ### libgsf-1